GetSomeRest/workflow-python-view.and.data.api/README.md

 The workflow-python sample demonstrates the Autodesk View and Data API authorisation and translation process in a Python command line script, [pyadva.py](pyadva.py).

-It closely follows the steps described in the doucmentation:
+It closely follows the steps described in the documentation:

 https://developer.autodesk.com > Get Started